+GRIEVANCE PROCEDURES:

-GRIEVANCE PROCEDURES: Students are asked to try to resolve any problems on their own by discussing the issue with the person directly involved.
-Any problems that the student cannot resolve should be brought to the attention of the Program Director.
+Any problems including ACEND accreditation issues that the student cannot resolve should be brought to the attention of the Program Director.
 If the problem cannot be resolved between the Program Director and the student, the student should notify the Department Head.
-If the Department Head is not able to solve the problem, then the Department Head will refer the matter to the Dean of College of Undergraduate Studies, who has the final authority.
+If the Department Head is not able to solve the problem, then the Department Head will refer the matter to the Dean of College of Graduate and Undergraduate Studies, who has the final authority.
+If the Dean is not able to resolve the problem, then the matter will be referred to the VP for Academic Affairs.
+If the VP for Academic Affairs cannot resolve the student is referred to the President of the Life University.
+If the President cannot resolve then the student can make a written complaint to the ACEND.
+The name and address where the complaint should be filed is given below: